 NCRP Tribal Representation

 Tribal representation in the NCRP governing body is a guiding principle for the NCRP.
 Collectively there are 12 seats secured for North Coast Tribes to guide the NCRP planning process, which includes 6 voting and 6 alternate seats.
-Tribal representatives vote along-side county representatives to shape the NCRP and address barriers to Tribal land and water management in the North Coast.
+Tribal representatives vote along-side county representatives to shape the NCRP and address barriers to Tribal land, as well as forest, fire and water management in the North Coast.

 Tribal Representatives help to provide oversight to the NCRP planning process and help to choose which projects will be funded in the region to shape watershed and forest management, and guide Tribal participation in the Region.